 Tissue taken for neuropathological smears should be placed into a sterile universal container (UC) without any form of fixative (i.e. dry) and sent to Cellular Pathology without delay.
 These specimens are often tiny and so any delay in receipt may lead to artefactual damage which can be detrimental to any further laboratory processing.

-The process from specimen receipt in the laboratory to verbal report issued takes no longer than 15 minutes however this time may be shortened or lengthened slightly based on the nature of the sample received.
+The process from specimen receipt in the laboratory to verbal report issued takes 15 - 30 minutes however this time may be shortened or lengthened slightly based on the nature of the sample received.

 Small Biopsy Specimens